 Note 1: Students who have demonstrated a strong aptitude in chemistry during secondary studies (eg. VCE Chemistry study score greater than 36) may enrol in CHM1051 and CHM1052 advanced units.
 Students with a high score in CHM1011 may be permitted to progress to the advanced stream in semester two.

-Note 2: Students undertaking the chemical engineering specialisation as part of the double degree E3007 Bachelor of Engineering (Honours) and Bachelor of Science will need to complete an additional approved science unit at level 1 because CHM1011 or CHM1051 are counted toward the chemical engineering specialisation and contribute to the Bachelor of Engineering (Honours) requirements.
+Note 2: Students undertaking the chemical engineering specialisation as part of the double degree E3007 Bachelor of Engineering (Honours) and Bachelor of Science will need to complete an additional approved science unit at level 1 to meet the Bachelor of Science requirements: CHM1011 or CHM1051 are counted toward the chemical engineering specialisation and contribute to the Bachelor of Engineering (Honours) requirements.

 - Two level 2 or level 3 units (12 points) from those listed under the major.